lee2sman/archiving-artist-spaces/devlog.md

 Today I am tuning into Publishing Partyline, a series of talks online organized on Varia about web-to-print design practices.
 For Experimental Archive Space we are using Bindery.js to mock up and print the zines, but found Bindery a bit brittle to work with.
 I'd really like an easy-to-use web-to-print workflow so I can build-in easy zine/catalog-making software for art spaces so they can have digital PDF and print PDF archives.

 [Bindery.js](http://bindery.info/)

 [Publishing PartyLine](https://varia.zone/en/publishing-partyline.html)

 [Open Source Publishing](http://osp.kitchen/)

 [paged.js](https://pagedjs.org/)

 ### 2022-09-20

-Attended talk at NYU Engelberg Center with Brewster Kahle talking about the Internet Archive's legal case against 4 publishing companies who are suing them.
+Attended a talk at NYU Engelberg Center with Brewster Kahle talking about the Internet Archive's legal case against 4 publishing companies who are suing them.
 Kahle talked about a canadian term Technological Neutraility - what you can do with previous-generation technology (e.g. a book) you should be able to do with present-day technology (e-books - buy, sell, loan, etc).
 Afterwards I talked to Brewster about the Archiving Artist Spaces project.
-He was extremely supportive and gave me some contacts at his organization to get in touch with and some suggestions to look into their API and to help other groups learn about and use ArchiveIt.
+He was extremely supportive and gave me some contacts at his organization to get in touch with and some suggestions to look into their API and to help other groups learn about and use Archive-It.

 ### 2022-09-06